picocherry/picotype/README.md

 ![Cover](./assets/cover.png)

+# `pico` fonts

-# `picotype` Typeface
+- `picotype` typeface

-A pixel font with minimal legible width and height to not have ambiguities.
+  A 8×5 pixel font with minimal legible width and height to not have ambiguities.
 Very pico.

-## Variants

-### `picotype`
+- `picotypepro` typeface
-The base pixel font with minimal width and height, designed to avoid character ambiguities.
+  A 10×5 pixel font with a minimal legible width and height to to ensure consistent baseline for better legibility.

-### `picotypenerd`
-A Nerd Font patched version of `picotype` that includes additional glyphs for:
-- Development icons
-- File type icons
-- Status indicators
-- And other Nerd Font symbols
+All typefaces have a nerd font patched version.

 ## Installation